Cal's Alaska Photos. These are not in any specific order. They are placed here as many I meet through this site

 A nice double rainbow from my front deck.

 My best friend, Black Dog or Blackie, with his first grouse.
-Now, each August and September, we go for our daily walks with a nice English double shotgun and I say, "Go find birds" and he takes off and flushes up grouse.
+Now, each August and September, we go for our daily walks with

 A pair of moose on a cold winter day.
 Looking from my loft to the south.